 Men are generally higher earners and as such have more to lose as a result.
 But the prospect of being a single parent with very little money is a huge risk taken by many divorcing mothers.

 In terms of child custody, the statistics are again in favour of women.
 Figures show that over 80% of children of separated parents, do live with their mother.

 It is unfair to say that there is a bias against men in divorce but men are often forgotten in the process, and are usually the ‘losers’ in these cases (this is not to say that a woman who has been through a difficult or even abusive relationship could ever be considered a ‘winner’).
 A husband can find themselves facing a life without their partner, house or kids in an instant, and this can be very difficult to comprehend.

-Our Divorce and Separation solicitors advise that planning for the future is one of the most important factors to consider for those going through a divorce.
+Our Family Law solicitors advise that planning for the future is one of the most important factors to consider for those going through a divorce.
 Where will you live?
 How will the finances be divided?
 It is best to consider all potential scenarios so nothing comes as a shock.